Great Southwest railroad strike of 1886: Background

+Strike

 Within a week, more than 200,000 workers were on strike throughout Arkansas, Illinois, Kansas, Missouri and Texas.
 A headline in the St. Louis Post-Dispatch read "Traffic Throttled: The Gould System at the Mercy of the Knights of Labor."
-At the time of the strike, Gould held some 12 percent of all railroad track in the U.S.

-But the Brotherhood of Locomotive Engineers and Trainmen refused to honor the strike, and its members kept working.
+At the time of the strike, Gould held some 12% of all railroad track in the U.S. But the Brotherhood of Locomotive Engineers and Trainmen refused to honor the strike, and its members kept working.
 Meanwhile, Gould immediately hired strikebreakers to work the railroad, some of them Pinkerton agents.

 No serious violence was reported up through March 10.
 One strikebreaker was reportedly beaten in Fort Worth.
-Increasing acts of sabotage, though, bordered on lawlessness: assaulting and disabling moving trains, threatening notes and visits to working engineers, arson fires in yards, and a crowd of 600 Knights and sympathizers in DeSoto, Missouri marching on the roundhouse to drain the locomotives' boilers.
+Increasing acts of sabotage, though, bordered on lawlessness: assaulting and disabling moving trains, threatening notes and visits to working engineers, arson in yards, and a crowd of 600 Knights and sympathizers in DeSoto, Missouri marching on the roundhouse to drain the locomotives' boilers.
 A favorite tactic of the rail workers was to let steam locomotives go cold, forcing the railroad to spend up to six hours slowly reheating the engines for use.

-On March 19, 1886, Grand Master Workman Terence V. Powderly of the Knights of Labor met in Kansas City, Missouri with other leaders of the Knights, the governors of Kansas and Missouri, and railroad officials to try to bring an end to the strike.
+On March 19 Grand Master Workman Terence V. Powderly of the Knights of Labor met in Kansas City, Missouri with other leaders of the Knights, the governors of Kansas and Missouri, and railroad officials to try to bring an end to the strike.
 The meeting continued for two days, but the parties were unable to reach an agreement.